 Artemis II: Humanity’s Lunar Homecoming is Happening Now

-The wait is over.
-For the first time in over 50 years, humans are not just looking at the Moon—we are swinging around it.
-Launched on April 1, 2026, the Artemis II mission is currently making history as you read this.
+The wait was over.
+For the first time in over 50 years, humans traveled to the Moon and came back safely.
+Launched on April 1, 2026, the Artemis II mission made history as humanity's first crewed lunar voyage since the Apollo era — and the crew returned home successfully on April 10, 2026.

 Image

-This isn't just a "test flight."
-It’s a 10-day, high-stakes trajectory that proves we can safely send a crew into deep space and, more importantly, bring them back.
+This wasn't just a "test flight."
+It was a 10-day, high-stakes trajectory that proved we can safely send a crew into deep space and, more importantly, bring them back.
+Every system was validated.
+Every record was broken.
+The path to the Moon is now open.

 The "Short": Artemis II at a Glance

-• The Crew: Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen.
+• The Crew: Reid Wiseman (Commander), Victor Glover (Pilot), Christina Koch (Mission Specialist), and Jeremy Hansen (Mission Specialist, CSA).

-• The Record: This mission is breaking the Apollo 13 distance record, taking humans roughly 250,000 miles from Earth.
+• The Record: This mission broke the Apollo 13 distance record, taking humans 406,773 km (252,756 miles) from Earth — the farthest any human has ever traveled.

-• The Vehicle: The Orion spacecraft (powered by the SLS, the world's most powerful rocket).
+• The Vehicle: The Orion spacecraft Integrity, powered by the SLS (Space Launch System) — the world's most powerful rocket.

-• The Goal: A "free-return" lunar flyby to prep for a surface landing in 2028.
+• The Goal: A "free-return" lunar flyby to validate all systems ahead of a lunar surface landing, and it delivered on every objective.

 The Mission Timeline: April 1 – April 10, 2026